linozen/exocortex/content/refs/python-for-everybody.md

 I sleep all night and work all day.
 ```

-#### Flow of Execution {#flow-of-execution}
+#### Flow of Execution

 Functions can only be called _after_ they are defined.
-Function
+Function definitions, on
-definitions, on the other hand, do not alter the execution flow
+the other hand, do not alter the execution flow (statement after statement from
-(statement after statement from top to bottom), but you need to remember
+top to bottom), but you need to remember that statements inside the function are
-that statements inside the function are not executed until the function
+not executed until the function is called.
-is called.

-When reading a program, try to follow the flow of execution rather than
+When reading a program, try to follow the flow of execution rather than trying
-trying to read it top to bottom.
+to read it top to bottom.

-#### Parameters and Arguments {#parameters-and-arguments}
+#### Parameters and Arguments

 You can pass _arguments_ to functions, e.g. when you call
 `math.sin(some numeric argument)`.
-Inside the functions, the arguments
+Inside the functions, the arguments are
-are assigned to variables called _parameters_.
-Consider the following
+assigned to variables called _parameters_.
+Consider the following example to
-example to illustrate these concepts:
+illustrate these concepts:

 ```python
 import math